 “Mexico falls in the highest-risk category because of a disproportionate number of cyber crime incidents,” said Héctor Pérez, e-commerce manager for Symantec Latin America.
 Based on a recent Symantec study, Mexico now ranks 3rd worldwide for cyber crime, after China and South Africa.

-Given Mexico’s late entrance to cyber security, it continues to lag.
-“Mexican institutions and agencies simply don’t have the capacity to deal with the problem,” claims Mr Carrillo.
+Given Mexico’s late entrance to cyber security, its institutions and agencies “simply don’t have the capacity to deal with the problem,” claims Mr Carrillo.
 A study by the National Risk Agenda recently confirmed this, warning that Mexico has “scarce capacity for prevention” and “almost no ability” to respond to potentially devastating cyber incidents.

 The study also concluded that the nation’s legal framework and ability to measure, prevent, monitor and mitigate cyber attacks are “grossly inadequate”.
 “The Mexican government is simply incapable of protecting the nation’s critical infrastructure and sensitive information.”